-With lateral breast implant displacement, your breast implant or implants shift outwards towards the armpit and this is sometimes uncomfortable for the patient.
+With lateral breast implant displacement, your breast implant or implants move towards the armpit and this is sometimes uncomfortable for the patient.

 As we mentioned earlier, it’s natural and anticipated that breast implants will slightly drop after your breast augmentation surgery.
 But if your implants are bottomed out, they will have dropped way beyond what is expected to the point where your nipples appear to be sitting too high on the breast mound.

-Many Del Mar women who get breast augmentation surgery will have implants that appear high immediately after surgery due to tighness of the pectoralis muscle and skin.
+Many women from La Jolla who get breast augmentation surgery will have implants that appear high immediately after surgery due to tighness of the pectoralis muscle and skin.
 But, if after several months post-operatively your implants have not dropped, you could have high riding implants that look unnaturally full in the upper part of the breasts.